Thursday, 23 March 2006

 Perhaps those who are so fascinated with other peoples' sex lives might find joining the Shakers a pleasant relief.
 Of course, I think there are only about two elderly Shakeresses alive these days, since they did take celibacy seriously!

-That is puzzling -- the North American Churches are to disenfranchise their members who have a same sex orientation because of Windsor, but the ABC & the primates have both already rejected the larger role for the ABC that Windsor called for & no one seems to have done any work on a workable Covenant (which must either be vague enough to be pointless or precise enough to guarantee schism since it will prevent necessary adaption) & the boundary violations have increased rather than abated -- the Windsor Report was supposed a starting point for discussion addressed to everyone -- but it has become a weapon directed at the North American Churches -- so sad.
+Jim — That is puzzling — the North American Churches are to disenfranchise their members who have a same sex orientation because of Windsor, but the ABC & the primates have both already rejected the larger role for the ABC that Windsor called for & no one seems to have done any work on a workable Covenant (which must either be vague enough to be pointless or precise enough to guarantee schism since it will prevent necessary adaption) & the boundary violations have increased rather than abated — the Windsor Report was supposed a starting point for discussion addressed to… Read more »

 The Windsor Report is hardly "a shared vision" untill ratified by the different churches or Provinces.